wiskandar-coder/Customers-Segmentation-of-an-E-Commerce-Website/README.md

 5- Fifth, performing temporal stability of the clustering using the Adjusted Rand Score in order to give an estimate of updating time for the remodelisation
 ~~~

-The first, second, third, and fourth points are covered in the notebook 'Exploration_notebook'.\
+The first, second, and third points are covered in the notebook 'Exploration_notebook'.\
 The fourth point is covered in the notebook 'Tesing_notebook'.\
 The fifth point is covered in the notebook 'Simulation_notebook'.\
 A powerpoint presentation of the project can be shared under request.